flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 - ON:
     - If electrical parameters are normal, the generator is powered and the line contactor closes.
 - OFF:
-    - The line contactors opens and the generator is unpowered.
+    - The line contactors open, and the generator is unpowered.
 The fault circuit is reset.
 - FAULT:
     - Amber light and ECAM caution appears, if :
         - The associated generator control unit (GCU) trips it.